The UK's vote to leave the European Union is set to herald major changes in business, economic and political life in

 - The retention of the current procurement rules; or

-- retaining the current procurement rules with the ability of reform to achieve more flexibility in the design of transparent award procedures.
+- The retention of the current procurement rules with the ability to achieve greater flexibility in the design of transparent award procedures.

 However, in the absence of further clarification from the Government, it appears that the procurement outcome will depend on whether a deal is ultimately struck between the EU27 and the UK and if so, the nature of that deal.